 At a time when a new social platform appears to come out of China every few months, adaptability is also key.
 "Things change very quickly in social ecommerce," says Zheng.
 "Yesterday, you might be pushing out content on Weibo, today WeChat and Little Red Book, tomorrow, another kind of platform."
 Brands therefore need to focus on building a good product, and building good data.

 Helping clients leverage creative content to improve sales is another core strategy.
 A recent report by McCann found that creativity is the key to success in China.
 "It’s not just functionality that people want; they also want entertainment and social interaction," says Zheng.
 "The value of a product lies not only in the product itself or its functionality, but also its entertainment value and whether it has potential to spread on social media."

-A holistic approach is at the heart of what keeps LDN’s creative capabilities strong.
+A holistic approach is what keeps LDN’s creative capabilities strong.
 Its creative unit, Amber China, isn’t focused solely on pushing out a creative ad, but on overall ‘big creative’ output.
 "In China, creativity isn’t confined to an ad or a single piece of content," says Zheng.
 "Marketers are keen to integrate creative marketing with a creative way of doing business."